Redditors Are Shocked at Entitled Mom Demanding Someone's Service Dog Because Her Autistic Son Needs It More

 This Redditor shares how someone wanted to steal her alert dog while it was being held

-This Redditor says they will be spending my non working hours practically not functioning at all
+This Redditor says they will be spending their non-working hours practically not functioning at all

 Building Community Understanding